-Nursing Provides an introduction to the concept of community and nursing in the community and builds upon previous experiences in community health nursing practice.
+Prerequisites: upper division standing and by permission of the instructor previous experiences in community health nursing practice.
 Nursing theory and practice of working with individuals, families, and population groups in health and in illness are addressed.
 The trend to more community care in British Columbia is explored.